Why SEO and Content Marketing Can’t Do Without One Another

 A similar front where the two converge perfectly is backlinks.
 Indeed, backlinks are crucial to any marketing strategy for numerous reasons:

-• Page Authority; Follow links boost your page’s authority and let it rank higher.
+- Page Authority: Follow links to boost your page’s authority and let it rank higher.

-In this regard, too, the two synergize to achieve this goal.
-Content marketing embraces that “content is king”, as Bill Gates asserted in 1996.
-SEO accepts this as a truism as well, because Google’s algorithms explicitly aim to deliver value.
+In this regard, the two synergize to achieve this goal.
+Content marketing embraces that “content is king,” as Bill Gates asserted in 1996.
+SEO also accepts this as a truism because Google’s algorithms explicitly aim to deliver value.
 Thus, both enhance content value, from keyword focus and freshness to readability and presentation.
-It is these exact criteria that allow content to earn backlinks and reap the above benefits.
+These exact criteria allow content to earn backlinks and reap the above benefits.

 #3 The user experience (UX)